caravagnalab/rRACES-examples/build_cohorts/README.md

     ├──sarek_variant_calling_50x_0.3p.sh       # .sh file for running sarek variant calling for tumour coverage 50X and purity 0.3
     ├── ...
 ```
+## After sequencing
+Once sequencing is terminated, please copy the entire folder in LTS folder using rsync.
+(ADD MORE DETAILS, LIKE THE CMD, THE OUTPUT FOLDER,
+THE NEED FOR RESOURCE)

 ## Run sarek
 ### Sarek Config
 An example Sarek config file is provided in this directory, but some variables need to be updated as they are related to local paths.

-**TO DO**

 ### Mapping
 As described previously, the `sarek` directory will store both `.csv` and `.sh` files for running Sarek steps.